 FAIR USE NOTICE: This site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We are making such material available in our efforts to advance understanding of issues of significance.
 We believe this constitutes a ‘fair use’ of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.

-anti-ischemic, antimicrobial, antineoplastic, anti-proliferative, anti-psoriatic, antipsychotic, antispasmodic, anti-tumor, anxiolytic, bone-stimulant, immunosuppressive, intestinal anti-prokinetic, neuroprotective, vasorelaxant.
+anti-ischemic, antimetastatic, antimicrobial, antineoplastic, antiproliferative, antipsoriatic, antipsychotic, antispasmodic, anti-tumor, anxiolytic, bone-stimulant, immunosuppressive, intestinal anti-prokinetic, neuroprotective, vasorelaxant.
 Want more?
-Click on an ailment below for NIH.GOV reports on cannabis use -vs- your ailment.
-Don't see your specific ailment?
+Click on an ailment/disease/symptom below for NIH.GOV reports on cannabis use -vs- your ailment/disease/symptom.
+Don't see yours?
 Let us know.